camunda/camunda-bpm-examples/deployment/embedded-spring-rest/README.md

 ## How to use it?

-1. Build it with maven
+1. Build it with Maven
 2. Deploy it to a vanilla Apache Tomcat server, NOT the prepackaged distribution which can be downloaded from http://camunda.org!!
 3. Access the REST Endpoint:
 [http://localhost:8080/camunda-quickstart-embedded-spring-rest-1.0-SNAPSHOT/engine/default/process-definition][1]